Could Florida Torreya take the place of Eastern Hemlock?

 TORREYA LEAF FORM ADAPTATION (SHADE v.
 SUN), California examples

 ABOVE: DEEP SHADE in Sequoia National Park (left) and forest north of Santa Cruz (right), dwarfed by a redwood.BELOW: FULL SUN in Yosemite National Park.
-At a distance, one might mistake this wild California Torreya for a Douglas Fir, the foliage is so lush.
+At a distance, one might mistake this wild California Torreya for a Douglas-fir, the foliage is so lush.
 The brown color and patterning of the bark and the decided "ouch" of the stiff pointy needles clinch the identification.

-Note: Barlow's experience leads her to conclude that there is more variation in leaf form within each species of genus Torreya than between them.
+HYPOTHESIS OF LEAF FORM: Barlow's experience leads her to conclude that there is more variation in leaf form within each species of genus Torreya than between them.

 A CALIFORNIA TOUR

 Let us begin by comparing . . .